u-Kotovsky/Spout2VRCEditor/README.md

 1. In Unity Editor, go to your toolbar > Tools > Spout2VRCEditor
    - It's a configuration window with minor controls
    - From there you can choose what Spout2 texture your Render Textures will receive.
+2. Choose your Render Texture and Spout2 Texture.
+You can add multiple RTs.
-2. Enter playmode
+3. Enter playmode
-3. See the result
+4. See the result

 ## LICENSES